codinggambit/my_polite_inquiries/_posts/Program Management/2023-02-02-my-new-blog-post.md

 Responsibilities that utilize interpersonal skills

 What are the core job responsibilities of program managers?
-Let’s recap what we learned in the previous video.

 The program manager is responsible for planning, organizing, managing tasks, budgeting, controlling costs, and other factors to help keep the project within budget and on time.